-Hydra handles sPlots using the class hydra::SPlot<PDF1, PDF2, PDFs...> where PDF1, PDF2 and PDFs... are the probability density functions describing the populations contributing to the dataset as modeled in a given variable referred as discriminating variable.
-The other variables of interest, present in the dataset are referred as control variables and are statistically unfolded using the so called sweights.
-For each entry in the dataset, hydra::SPlot<PDF1, PDF2, PDFs...> calculates a set of weights, where each one corresponds to a data source described by the corresponding PDF.
-It is responsibility of the user to allocate memory to store the sweights.
+Hydra handles sPlots using the class template hydra::SPlot<Iterator, PDF1, PDF2,PDFs...> where Iterator is an iterator point to data variable referred as discriminating variable.

-The weights are calculated invoking the method hydra::SPlot::Generate, which returns the covariant matrix among the yields in the data sample.
+PDF1, PDF2 and PDFs... are the probability density functions describing the populations contributing to the dataset as modeled in a given statistically unfolded using the so called sweights.
+For each entry in the dataset, hydra::SPlot<Iterator, PDF1, PDF2,PDFs...> calculates a set of weights, each one corresponds to a data source described by the corresponding PDF.
+It is not necessary to allocate memory to store the sweights.
+It is calculated on the fly when the user iterates over the hydra::Splot object.
+One can create the hydra::Splot object using the convenience functions hydra::make\splot(PDF, data\range )''or ''hydra::make\splot(PDF, data\begin, data\end ), where PDF is a PDFSumExtendable<PDF1, PDF2, PDFs...> object.
+It is responsability of the user to make sure that the passed PDF object properly optimized to describe the data.